carbon-language/carbon-lang/libcxx/docs/DesignDocs/AvailabilityMarkup.rst

   This feature is used to XFAIL a test that is *not* using a class or a method marked as unavailable *but* that is expected to fail if deployed on an older system.
-For example if we know that it exhibits a bug in the libc on a particular system version.
+For example, if the test exhibits a bug in the libc on a particular system version, or if the test uses a symbol that is not available on an older version of the dylib (but for which there is no availability markup, otherwise the XFAIL should use `availability` above).

-* if `with_availability` is passed to lit, the following features will also be available:

-  - availability_markup
-  - availability_markup=x86_64
-  - availability_markup=macosx
-  - availability_markup=x86_64-macosx
-  - availability_markup=x86_64-apple-macosx10.8
-  - availability_markup=macosx10.8

-  This feature is used to XFAIL a test that *is* using a class or a method marked as unavailable *but* that is expected to *pass* if deployed on an older system.
-For example if it is using a symbol in a statically evaluated context.